Preventive medicine · Dogs and cats

 3Are there risks associated with vaccination?

 Reactions are rare and generally mild: slight discomfort, passing fatigue, mild fever.
 Severe reactions (anaphylaxis) are very rare.
-In cats, there is a rare risk of injection-site sarcoma; which is why we document the exact site of every vaccine and follow the AAFP protocol.
+In cats, there is a rare risk of injection-site sarcoma, which is why we document the exact site of every vaccine and follow the AAFP protocol.

 4My pet is older: should they still be vaccinated?